Understanding the Three Form Types

 4. Configure section permissions

-Then you can control whether users or groups can:
+Then, for each internal section, you can control whether users or groups can:

-Unlock submitted sections
+Unlock a submitted section

 5. Add additional internal sections (optional)